 A student planning to continue his/her education in a college or university must take a college entrance examination in most instances.
 Some scholarship programs also require applicants to submit scores from one or more tests.

 College admission officials and scholarship sponsors look at the student’s school record of achievement, including his/her rank or standing in the graduating class, as basic evidence of ability to do college work.
-Test scores from college entrance examination programs provide additional evidence which is a part of the college admission decision process.
+Test scores from college entrance examination programs provide additional evidence that is a part of the college admission decision process.
 Memorial Hall cooperates with the College Entrance Examination Board, publisher of the SAT test, and the ACT Program, publishers of the ACT test, in making registration materials available to students.

-A student planning to attend college should secure information from the counselor during the early part of the junior year to find out which, if either, of the college entrance examinations will be required.
+A student planning to attend college should secure information from the counselor during the early part of the junior year to find out which, if either, of the college entrance examinations, will be required.
 It is a good idea to take the ACT and SAT the spring of, or the summer after the junior year.
 This will allow students time during the fall semester of their senior year to retake the tests if necessary.
 Scores are not printed on transcripts.

 Memorial Hall seeks to be of assistance to students in planning for colleges and vocations.
 College representatives and guest speakers for various careers visit Memorial Hall for informational lectures and question sessions.
 Career classes are available and personnel from a variety of occupations share their experiences and work programs with these classes.